 This particular document lays-out the software's default settings, with regard to money purchase and pension drawdown benefits.

 Towards the end of this guide, you will find a list of some common retirement planning scenarios; each item links to a separate, individual guide with details of how to model that particular scenario.
-Collectively, these guides are intended to help you navigate the software, in modelling the various options.
+Collectively, these guides are intended to help you navigate the software, with regards to a variety of common retirement planning scenarios.
 Please identify the option that looks most similar to the scenario you are attempting to model, and follow that link.

 To view and/or amend these settings, go to: Pensions > Money Purchase, and choose the Withdrawals & Annuity option - you will be presented with 3 options, as illustrated below:

 Select the option titled Crystallisation of Money Purchase.
 The software's default retirement planning assumptions are as follows:

 1. As shown below, the Apply Crystallisation Instructions option is not ticked.

 2. Money Purchase benefits will be retained within the existing money purchase wrapper for as long as possible.

 3. Withdrawals will be determined by the software on an As Needed basis, i.e. sufficient only to meet outstanding expenses.